ELinsley/c0029356-1034-Contacts_Assignment/README.md

 the ID of the contact the user want to edit, e.g 3.
 Enter 1 to edit the name of the contact.
 Then enter the new name at the prompt, e.g Johnathon Jameson.
 Press enter to continue.

+#Testing
+In the terminal, enter 'python TestFile.py', this will run some hardcoded autotests with a few different inputs.